tylerFretz/tylerFretz/README.md

 ## My Work

 In my current role, I have had the opportunity to:
-- Lead the migration of services from AWS Textract to Azure Document Intelligence, achieving significant cost reductions.
+- Spearhead the development and optimization of .NET 6 Web APIs, utilizing clean architecture principles to enhance scalability and maintainability.
 - Design and implement integrations with third-party services, enhancing our platform's capabilities.
 - Mentor junior team members, helping them grow professionally and technically.